Timeline on the City of Pflugerville Library Construction Project!

 Created by PflugervilleTX on May 17, 2010

-The library will open at 11 am with a ribbon cutting ceremony!
+The official opening of the library.
+Come walk on in and see the expanded facility and the kick off to our summer reading program.
 Events include Joe McDermott, Linh Son Temple Dance Group, Storyteller Esther Lopez and her String Puppets, library clubs, history groups, teen gaming and more!

 The library is now open!
 Our new phone number is 990-6375.

 The library is now open!
-Our new entrance is Our new phone number is 990-6375
+Our new entrance is off Pfluger Street.
+Our new phone number is 512- 990-6375.
+1008 W Pfluger Street entrance

 The Library be closed January 13 - 18th.
 During that time the library will move into the new wing.
 Renovations to the old wing will be complete in Spring of 2013 when the entire expanded space will open to the public!